nhoudelot/demosdebs/dos/demos/1999/brama-by-norferin/debian/brama-by-norferin.6.md

 # DESCRIPTION
-Brama is a demonstration released by Norferin in 1999. brama-by-norferin is the launcher that use Dosbox to run it.
+Brama is a demonstration released by Norferin in 1999. brama-by-norferin is the launcher that use Dosbox-x to run it.
 Demo ranked 3rd at Analogue 1999

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information